 Below is a sequence of must have wedding ceremony shots.
 Every moment needs to be carefully captured.
 Because of the diminutive size of the room and the green/yellow colour of the Drawing Room, photography can be tricky.
 So the photographer has to be at the top of their game and think on their feet to capture a striking collection of images that fully tell the story of the day:

 Every marriage licensing authority have different rules and regulations regarding the signing.
 Some are happy for photography unhindered, whilst others are more strict.
 Cardiff, don’t allow the actually signing to be photographed but provide a ‘dummy‘ register for posed shots.

 Useful to Know When Booking Your Wedding:

-- Weddings are booked up to 13 months in advance.
+- You can book your wedding up to 13 months in advance.